 Long Working Hours

 Whether it be to garner their bosses’ approval, stay afloat on demanding projects, or put enough food on the table, many Americans clock in hours of overtime every week.
-In spite of the financial pluses, however, workaholism can up the risk of alcohol use by depriving hard-working employees of sleep, the ability to mentally recharge, and quality time with families and friends.
+In spite of the financial pluses, however, workaholism can up the risk of alcohol use by depriving hard-working employees of sleep.
+It also affects the ability to mentally recharge, and can interfere with quality time with families and friends.
 Plus, it’s tempting to let off steam with a couple of margaritas after slaving away in a cubicle all day.

 Unconvinced?
 A 2015 paper encompassing 61 studies found that those who worked more than 48 hours per week were 13% more likely to develop risky drinking behaviors than those who worked 40 hours!